-Targets All 13 directors Implementation process Questionnaire survey targeting all directors and individual interviews by the Corporate Governance Committee Evaluation items (1) Structure of the Board of Directors; (2) Agenda of Board of Directors' meetings; (3) Materials for Board of Directors' meetings; (4) Operation of the Board of Directors; (5) Provision of information to independent directors; (6) Monitoring and supervision of directors; (7) Other items (e.g., evaluation and opinions on various initiatives implemented in fiscal 2021) Evaluation method Directors the result • The Board of Direct ts of the effective ctors reviews the nnaire and interviews, the Corporate Governance Committee submits to the Board of ness evaluation and proposes the future direction for improving the effectiveness. evaluation results and identifies current issues.
-Based on these, the Board of s for improving effectiveness and makes decisions on future measures.
+Targets All 13 directors process Corporate Governance Committee Evaluation items meetings; (4) Operati s; (2) Agenda of Board of Directors' meetings; (3) Materials for Board of Directors' of Directors; (5) Provision of information to independent directors; (6) Monitoring and ns (e.g., evaluation and opinions on various initiatives implemented in fiscal 2021) Evaluation method Directors the result • The Board of Direct nnaire and interviews, the Corporate Governance Committee submits to the Board of ness evaluation and proposes the future direction for improving the effectiveness. evaluation results and identifies current issues.
+Based on these, the Board of so for improving effectiveness and makes decisions on future measures.